thepixelist11/bayesian-text-classifier/readme.md

 - **Naive Bayes text classification** with Laplace (add-one) smoothing
 - **Multithreaded training** for improved scalability
 - **Support for arbitrary categories** and document-based datasets
+- **Higher Order** for improved flexibility and increased accuracy for large datasets
 - **Automatic vocabulary management**
 - **Stopword filtering** from file
 - **Softmax scoring** and maximum likelihood classification utilities